rh-robotics/Basecode/README.md

-# Basecode Repository
+# `basecode`
-This repository contains some basic code for Hardware Class (with drive motors), a basic teleop, PID stuff, and some Auton.

-Feel free to use this as a template for your FTC Repository! :D
+**This repository will be deprecated in the near future in favor of Sovereign.**

+This repository contains template code, including:

+1. A basic Hardware Class structure; and
+2. A sample TeleOp mode; and
+3. Some autonomous helper code; and
+3. Various things related to PID.